quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B001--Financial-Data-Engineering/2fde_part17_The_Blockchain.md

 :p What is an example of correcting a record's value?
 ??x
 An example is replacing a negative price with a positive one.
-For instance, if you have a dataset where prices are recorded as -$10 due to a mistake in input, correct this by changing the value to $10.
+For instance, if you have a dataset where prices are recorded as -$10 due to a mistake in input, correct this by changing the value to$10.

 For more complex scenarios:
 - If financial data does not conform to standard formats (e.g., not following ISO 8601), notify the entity and request that they resubmit the data in the proper format.